ElektraInitiative/libelektra/src/plugins/csvstorage/README.md

 Tells the plugin what delimiter is used in the file.
 The default delimiter is `;` and will be used if `delimiter` is not set.

-`useheader`
+`header`
-Tells the plugin to use the first line as a header if it's set to "1".
+Tells the plugin to use the first line as a header if it's set to "colname".
 The columns will get the coresponding names.
-Ignore the first line if it's set to "-1" or treat the first line as a record if it's set to "0".
+Skip the first line if it's set to "skip" or treat the first line as a record if it's set to "record".
-If useheader is not set, or set to "0", the columns get namend #0,#1,...
+If useheader is not set, or set to "record", the columns get named #0,#1,... (array key naming)

 `columns`
 If this key is set the plugin will yield an error for every file that doesn't have exactly the amount of columns ans specified in `columns`.

-`colNames`
+`columns/names`
 Sets the column names.
 Only useable in combination with the `columns` key.
 The number of subkeys must match the number of columns.

+## Examples ##

+`kdb mount test.csv /csv csvstorage delimiter=";" header="colname"`

 ```
 columns = 2
-colNames
+columns/names
-colNames/#0 = col0Name
+columns/names/#0 = col0Name
-colNames/#1 = col1Name
+columns/names/#1 = col1Name
 ```

-## Example ##

-`kdb mount test.csv /csv csvstorage delimiter=";" useheader="1"`